KonodDanylo/FileEncryptor/README.md

 ~ Encryption: You can encrypt a file of your choice, which will be secured with a generated encryption key.
 This ensures that the file contents are protected and unreadable without the key. 🔒

 ~ Decryption: You can decrypt an encrypted file using the corresponding encryption key.
-Only with the correct key can you retrieve the original file contents. 🔓
+Only with the correct key can you retrieve the original file contents. ✅

+~ Logging: The app also performs logging functions, which help track and record important events during the encryption and decryption processes. 📝

 How to use the app? 💻🔧
 Choose an option from the menu: